-We will also investigate the influence of replication on chromatin state stability and maintenance.
-Provided a molecular model of chromatin state "redistribution", we will study the non equilibrium dynamic of chromatins states when periodically submitted to replication-induced rearrangement.
+As a main task here, we will investigate the influence of replication on chromatin state stability and maintenance, since replication is a periodic strong transient perturbation of the epigenome.
+The understanding of how chromatin states are redistributed and mainteianed(or not) after replication is obviously at the heart of epigenetic inheritance.
+This theoretical investigation is this of outstanding interest and importance.
+Provided a molecular model of chromatin state "redistribution"(32), we will study the non equilibrium dynamic of chromatins states when periodically submitted to replication-induced rearrangement.
 Depending on the "transmision" model (equirepartition of chromatin states between the two replicated strands, biased transmission due to "spatial" effects....) and on the duration time of cell cycle, some equilibrium states might be driven through transition or reversely, consolidated.